Clonal interference and Muller's ratchet in spatial habitats: Introduction

+Deleterious mutations are more common than beneficial ones, but their chance of fixation is much smaller and vanishes for infinite populations.
+However, in finite populations and in the absence of beneficial mutations and recombination, deleterious mutations will eventually fix by genetic drift, leading to a fitness decline known as Muller's ratchet \cite{Muller1964,Haigh1978}.
+Determining the rate of the ratchet as a function of population size, mutation rate and selection strength is a long-standing problem that continues to attract considerable interest \cite{Stephan1993,Gordo2000,Gordo2000a,Rouzine2008,Jain2008,EtheridgeA2009,Waxman2010,Neher2012a,Metzger2013}.
+Recombination can prevent Muller's ratchet and also mitigates the slowdown in the rate of evolution from clonal interference, which is why Muller's ratchet and clonal interference are often argued as reasons for an evolutionary advantage of sex \cite{Muller1932,Charlesworth2012,Park2013}.

-These analyses were limited to well-mixed populations, where each individual competes with the whole population, such as microbes in liquid culture.
-However, many populations are not well-mixed, but are confined in space such that they only compete with a limited neighborhood population, on timescales of a generation.
-Spatial structure, while often neglected as an inconvenient detail, is ubiquitous, from plants and animals over large areas of land, to microbes in biofilms \cite{Lappin-Scott2003} to cancer \cite{Merlo2006,Martens2011a}.
-When mutations are rare, a single beneficial mutation can effectively compete with the whole population, and the fixation probability is the same in well-mixed and spatially structured populations \cite{Maruyama1970,Maruyama1974}.
-By contrast, in the spatial setting with clonal interference, the relationships between population size, the speed of evolution, and variance of the fitness distribution are fundamentally different.
+Previous analyses of clonal interference and Muller's ratchet were largely limited to well-mixed populations, where each individual competes with the whole population, such as microbes in liquid culture.
+However, many populations are not well-mixed, but are confined in space such that they only compete with a limited neighborhood population on timescales of a generation.
+Spatially structured population genetics have been studied with finitely subdivided, and continuous populations \cite{Fisher1937,Kolmogorov1937,Wright1943,Kimura1964,Malecot1975,Korolev2010}.
+In a spatially structured population individuals compete only within a limited spatial neighborhood, reducing the effective population size.
+However, when mutations are rare a single beneficial mutation can compete with the whole population, and the fixation probability is the same in well-mixed and spatially structured populations \cite{Maruyama1970,Maruyama1974}.
+Recently, models incorporating large amounts of beneficial mutations and one or two dimensional spatial structure have found the rate of evolution to be even slower than in well-mixed populations, as the slower than exponential growth of clones increases the likelihood of competition \cite{Gordo2006,Perfeito2006,Otwinowski2011a,Martens2011b,Claudino2013,Pokalyuk2013}.
+In fact, the rate of evolution becomes independent of system size, while the variance (in the steady state) scales as a power of population size, violating Fisher's theorem \cite{Otwinowski2011a,Martens2011b}.
+This also implies that there is a long transient regime during which the stationary variance builds up, while the speed of adaptation is constant.